 Please see below for the most recent information from SafeNet regarding COVID-19 and how we are working to ensure the safety of our residents and staff.

-Please note that all of our services are still operating but there have been some changes to our daily operational delivery to help us protect our staff, residents and community-based clients.
+Please note that all of our services are still operating but there have been some changes to our daily operational delivery to help us protect our residents, community-based clients and staff.

 With recent Government advice on self-isolation and social distancing during COVID-19, we are aware that this may put victims of domestic abuse at additional risk.

-We would like to reassure you that we are here to help those who need it and at present, we are still taking referrals to our refuges and support services across the North West.
+We would like to reassure you that we are here to help and support you.
+Remember – you are not alone.